Being a real estate professional and business owner is not easy. There are many complicated laws and regulations associated with owning a business.

-There are many potential benefits in forming an LLC.
-An LLC also has some drawbacks.
+There are many potential advantages in forming an LLC.
+An LLC also has some disadvantages though.
 An LLC is a safe way to conduct business and protect yourself against unexpected liabilities that can happen.

 Here is a general overview of what an LLC is and how an LLC works in real estate investing.
 This article will not provide legal or tax advice.
 You should talk to a real estate attorney and accountant before forming an LLC for your real estate investing business.

 What is an LLC?